Last Updated on August 15, 2023 by Angela Vaz

 If you have a family, take some time off after your kids have gone to school or you’ve put them down for a nap and do something you enjoy.

 Take a long and relaxing bath, read a few pages of a good book, and do something you enjoy doing.

-It will help you rejuvenate your feel more alive.
+It will help you rejuvenate and feel more alive.

 19. Pick up a skill that you’ve always wanted to learn